I've been playing video games since the tender age of four. As a result, most of my articles are related to video games.

 - Gimmicks: Changing seasons to complete puzzles (Oracle of Seasons), time travel (Oracle of Ages), additional unlockable plotline after beating both games

-The next two Zelda games released are actually a single over-arching adventure that has a third unlockable plotline after you beat both games.
-This is achieved via the use of special passwords that can unlock special bonuses for having beaten one game or another.
+The next two Zelda games are actually part of a single over-arching adventure that has a third unlockable plotline after you beat both games.
+This is achieved via the use of special passwords that unlock special bonuses for having beaten one game or the other.
 Each of the two games also has its own gimmick.

 Oracle of Seasons has you changing the seasons to complete puzzles (paths blocked by snow in Winter may be passable in the Summer, for example) and Oracle of Ages has you time-traveling once again.
 Ages' version of time travel is more akin to the world travel of A Link to the Past than the time travel of Ocarina of Time as there's a centuries-wide gap between the setting's past and present (in contrast to Ocarina of Time's seven years) and events in the past affect things in the present (this is not nearly as prevalent in Ocarina of Time).